BodhiOng/Joget-LLM-Chat-Project-Builder/README.md

    ```
 3. Ensure Ollama is running and accessible from your Joget server (default port: 11434)

-### Security Considerations

-- API keys are stored in the Joget database and should be properly secured
-- Consider implementing additional security measures for sensitive applications
-- Review your LLM provider's terms of service and data handling policies

 ## Customization

 The plugin is designed to work with Ollama, but can be extended to support additional LLM providers by creating new client classes similar to `OllamaApiClient.java`.
-The implementation supports both regular and streaming responses for an interactive chat experience.
+The implementation includes robust code extraction and zip file creation capabilities.

 ## License